-Graphic Design: AA Degree
+Digital Art and Graphic Design: AA Degree

-This degree provides a comprehensive foundations program in Graphic Design with two areas of emphasis.
-To fulfill the requirements for this degree, students will complete the required courses for one of two areas of emphasis and work with a counselor to determine the appropriate pattern of general education courses based on the student's individual educational goals.
-Lower division major preparation courses for students interested in pursuing transfer to a BA or BFA program in graphic design or digital art.
+This degree provides lower division major preparation courses for students interested in pursuing transfer to a BA or BFA program in graphic design or digital art.
 Students pursuing this degree option must work with a counselor to develop an education plan that meets the current transfer requirements for the school of their choice.

-Outcome 1: Critically evaluate and understand the aesthetic, cultural, and political development of design in historical and contemporary cultures.
+Trogram Learning Outcomes Outcome 1: Critically evaluate and understand the aesthetic, cultural, and political development of design in historical and contemporary cultures.
 Outcome 2: Create finished images and graphics for professional applications based on principles of effective design and communication.
 Outcome 3: Translate ideas into images and designs.
 Outcome 4: Present finished design products for peer, professional or academic review.
 Outcome 5: Evaluate and critique graphic design work and receive criticism from others.
 Outcome 6: Work collaboratively and communicate effectively with others on design projects.